cff29546/pzmap2dzi/README.md

 pzmap2dzi is maintained in spare time, and your support helps keep development active with new features, performance improvements, and compatibility updates for newer game builds.

 [![Become a Supporter](https://img.shields.io/badge/Support-pzmap2dzi-orange)](https://ko-fi.com/cff29546)

+## Acknowledgements

+- Special thanks to *Nark0t1k Kavalash* for testing and feedback.